demisto/content/Packs/EDL/Integrations/EDL/README.md

 ### DomainGlobs

-When parsing DomainGlobs the parser will create two different inputs as that is usually how DNS Firewalls work.
+When parsing domainGlob indicator types the parser will create two different inputs as that is usually how DNS Firewalls work.
 For example if the DomainGlob `*.bad.com` will be parsed it will output two lines to the list:
 1. *.bad.com
 2. bad.com